KittyGiraudel/site/_posts/2021-04-05-an-accessible-toggle.md

  * 1. Vertically center the icons and space them evenly in the available
  *    horizontal space essentially giving something like: [ ✔ ✗ ]
  * 2. Size the display according to the size of the handle.
- * 3. For the toggle to be visible in Windows High-Contrast Mode and to
+ * 3. For the toggle to be visible in Windows High-Contrast Mode, we apply a
- *    improve contrast, we apply a thin border tinted like native controls.
+ *    thin semi-transparent (or fully transparent) border.
  *    Kind thanks to Adrian Roselli for the tip:
  *    https://twitter.com/aardrian/status/1379786724222631938?s=20
  * 4. Grant a position context for the pseudo-element making the handle.